FIND OUT HOW MUCH YOU CAN

 During our review of the best car insurance companies in the nation, our experts named GEICO as the Best Overall provider.
-The insurance giant earned a top score of 9.5 out of 10.0 overall.
-It also received a score of 9.5 for industry reputation and a 9.0 for cost, customer experience and coverage.
+The insurance giant earned a top score of 9.1 out of 10.0 overall.
+It also received a score of 9.8 for industry reputation, an 8.5 for coverage, a 9.4 for cost, and a 9.0 for customer experience.

 GEICO offers a ton of discounts and affordable auto insurance for healthcare workers.
 It also provides rideshare insurance and mechanical breakdown coverage.